MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Social Engineering Scams.md

 # Conclusion

 Tailgating and quid pro quo are social engineering techniques that exploit human nature and the social norms of reciprocity and trust.
 Tailgating takes advantage of physical [[security]] lapses, while quid pro quo manipulates the expectation of a fair exchange for services or information.
-Awareness and training are key to defending against these tactics, as they help individuals recognize and respond appropriately to unauthorized attempts to gain access or information.
+Awareness and training are key to defending against these tactics, as they [[Help]] individuals recognize and respond appropriately to unauthorized attempts to gain access or information.

 # How Social Engineering Works